isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * `f(T*, int)` interfaces vs. `f(span<T>)` interfaces
 * loop variables in too large a scope
 * naked `new` and `delete`
-* functions with many arguments of built-in types
+* functions with many parameters of built-in types

 There is a huge scope for cleverness and semi-automated program transformation.